Police Arrest Man Suspected Of Fatally Shooting High School Friend Over Who Got To 'Ride Shotgun'

 FONTANA (CBSLA) — The man who allegedly killed a high school friend over the front seat is in custody, and even police are in awe over how senseless the crime seems.

-Jalen White, 19, was found with a gunshot wound to his chest by police in Fontana Sunday night.
+Jalen Wilson, 19, was found with a gunshot wound to his chest by police in Fontana Sunday night.
 He was taken to the hospital but did not survive.

 When police spoke to witnesses, they discovered the tragic incident was all over who was going to ride shotgun.